wkhere/stackless/Doc/library/locale.rst

 .. function:: strxfrm(string)

-   .. index:: builtin: cmp

-   Transforms a string to one that can be used for the built-in function :func:`cmp`, and still returns locale-aware results.
+   Transforms a string to one that can be used in locale-aware comparisons.
+For example, ``strxfrm(s1) < strxfrm(s2)`` is equivalent to ``strcoll(s1, s2) < 0``.
 This function can be used when the same string is compared repeatedly, e.g. when collating a sequence of strings.

 .. function:: format(format, val[, grouping[, monetary]])